 1. Kickoff Meeting

-By video (GotoMeeting or Skype) or in-person.
+By online video meeting or in-person.
 We’ll go over your goals for the website and answer any questions about the overall process.

 Be prepared in advance by thinking about the following: